ost-cas-fee-adv-22-23/design-system-component-library-yeahyeahyeah/README.md

 This setup includes a TypeScript Next.js App (`packages/app`) importing a separate component library (`packages/design-system-component-library-yeahyeahyeah`) using either [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) or [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

+We created this setup in the course of further education, a CAS Frontend-Engineering-Advanced, to develop a component library for a Twitter Clone named Mumble.
+The goal is to provide a reusable and maintainable set of UI components that can be integrated into a Next.js App.

 ## Features

 - **Simple, speedy workflow**<br/>After starting the next app with `yarn dev` and the watcher with `yarn watch` you can work on the components in `packages/design-system-component-library-yeahyeahyeah` and receive HMR updates in your app